me.vs.computer

 Ingest

 Why have a lambda here in the first place and not integrate the API Gateway with Kinesis directly?
 It’s a place to format the data and enrich the event before it hits the stream.
-All mine does is parse the User-Agent, write the record to Kinesis and return the pixel.
-Keep this lambda lightweight since it’s not benefiting from Kinesis.
+Mine parses the User-Agent, adds a server-side timestamp, writes the record to Kinesis and returns the pixel.
+Keep this lambda lightweight — it runs before Kinesis, so it doesn’t benefit from the stream’s buffering.

 Data Stream

 This is the critical piece of infra that’s enabling a high throughput suitable for analytics calls.
-Kinesis logs all the events from ingest and retains them for 24h (configurable).
-The idea is that ingest and consuming are now decoupled.
+Kinesis logs all the events from ingest and retains them for 24h (configurable up to 365 days).
+The idea is that ingest and consumption are now decoupled.
 It also allows retries if the consumer lambda fails.

 The consumer Lambda doesn’t poll Kinesis itself — an event source mapping handles that.
 You configure BatchSize and MaximumBatchingWindowInSeconds to control how often the consumer is invoked.
 Mine is set to batch=100 and window=5s, meaning: invoke the consumer every 5 seconds or when 100 records accumulate, whichever comes first.